Linux Integration with ControlUp

 Prerequisites

-• Before you begin the process of adding a Linux machine to a Linux Data Collector (LDC) for monitoring, the redhat‑lsb‑core package must be installed on the Linux machine.
+• Before you begin the process of adding a Linux machine to a Linux Data Collector (LDC) for monitoring, you must install the redhat‑lsb‑core package on the Linux machine.

-• Monitoring can only take place if the following RPMs are installed on the monitored Linux computer:
+• Monitoring can only take place if the following RPMs are installed on the monitored Linux machine:

 • wget